-The risk-free interest rate used in the Black-Scholes valuation method is based on the implied yield currently available in U.S. Treasury securities at maturity with an equivalent term.
-We have not recently declared or paid any dividends and do not currently expect to do so in the future.
-The expected term of options represents the period that our stock-based awards are expected to be outstanding and was determined based on historical weighted average holding periods and projected holding periods for the remaining unexercised shares.
+The risk-free interest rate used in the Black-Scholes valuation method is based on the implied yield currently available in

+U.S. Treasury securities at maturity with an equivalent term.
+We have not recently declared or paid any dividends and do not currently have plans to do so in the future.
+The expected term of options represents the period that our stock-based awards are expected to be outstanding and has been determined based on historical weighted average holding periods and projected holding periods for the remaining unexercised shares.
 Consideration was given to the contractual terms of our stock-based awards, vesting schedules and expectations of future employee behavior.
 Expected volatility is based on the annualized daily historical volatility of our stock over a representative period.

-The weighted average grant date fair value of options granted under our stock option plans for the twelve month period ending December 31, 2014 and 2013 was \$.94 and \$.84, respectively.
 The following table summarizes stock option activity under our stock option plans for the twelve months ended December 31: